Welcome to Rose Writing Center!

 Getting Started Checklist

-• Read, sign, and return Student Agreement in Google Classroom
+Read, sign, and return the Student Agreement in Google Classroom

 🗓️ Step Four: Billing Information